Code of Conduct

 To ensure a smooth borrowing and return process, please follow these transaction guidelines:

-Library materials may only be removed from the library once they have been checked out at the self-service borrowing machines located near the library entrances.
+Library materials may be removed from the library only after they have been checked out at the self-service borrowing machines near the library entrances.

-All members (staff, students, and external users) must present a valid ID or e-card when borrowing materials.
-Borrowing must be done in person, and it is the member's responsibility to ensure materials are properly checked out.
+All members (staff, students, alumni, and external members) must present a valid ID or e-card when borrowing materials; borrowing must be done in person, and members are responsible for ensuring items are properly checked out.

-Borrowed materials should be returned or renewed before the due date.
-While the library will send overdue notices, the member remains responsible for paying fines, even if a notice is not received.
+Borrowed materials should be returned or renewed before the due date; while overdue notices are sent, members remain responsible for any fines incurred, even if a notice is not received.

-All transactions at the Library Information Counter will be conducted electronically.
-Please note that cash payments are not accepted.
+All transactions at the Library Information Counter are conducted electronically; cash payments are not accepted.

-Members are required to show all books and personal belongings to library staff upon request at the Library Information Counter.
+Members are required to present all borrowed materials and personal belongings for inspection upon request at the Library Information Counter.

-If you lose your library card or staff pass, you must immediately report it to the library.
-Borrowing privileges will be suspended until a replacement card is issued.
+Lost library cards or staff passes must be reported immediately; borrowing privileges will be suspended until a replacement card is issued.

-The library reserves the right to recall any borrowed materials, and members are expected to return these items promptly.
+The library reserves the right to recall any borrowed materials, and members are expected to return them promptly.

 Library and Personal Property

-To protect both personal and library property, library users must adhere to the following:
+To protect both personal and library property, all users must adhere to the following:

-Library users must keep all personal belongings with them at all times while on the library premises.
-The Library is not responsible for any loss, damage, or theft of personal belongings left unattended.
+Library users must always keep all personal belongings with them while on the premises; the Library is not responsible for any loss, damage, or theft of unattended items.

-Damaging library materials is considered an offence.
-If materials are damaged, the responsible member will be required to pay for the replacement cost, along with an administrative fee of S$10.90 per item (inclusive of GST).
+Damaging library materials is considered an offence; members responsible for damaged items will be required to pay the replacement cost, along with an administrative fee of S$10.90 per item (inclusive of GST).

-Library privileges will be suspended until all payments for damaged items are settled.
+Library privileges will be suspended until all payments for damaged items are fully settled.

 Students found damaging or stealing library materials will be referred to the Polytechnic’s Disciplinary Committee.